| Valentines Day brought some tough love

 about an end to this dreaded disease or to combat terrorism,

+states the report.
 But the worst vitriol in the report is leveled

 at Steven Tierney, the citys director of HIV prevention.